XPMUser/XPMUser.github.io/README.md

   Now don't get me wrong, this isn't the oldest version of Prodigy ever, but it's pretty old!
 Lots of old elements around that aren't seen in newer versions.

-- 1.16.2 | The older version with all of the legacy quests, and the element selection.
+- 1.13.0 | The older version with all of the legacy quests, and the element selection.

-  This is a version that I recommend in particular, it's kind of like 1.11.0 - but it's generally a lot more stable.
+  This is a version that I recommend in particular, it's kind of like 1.12.2 - but it's generally a lot more stable.
 In fact this version is one of the most stable Prodigy versions on this site!

-- 1.16.5 | The same as 1.16.5!
+- 1.16.2 | The same as 1.16.5 1!

   TBA

+- 1.16.5 | The same as 1.16.5 2!

+  TBA

-- 1.16.6 | The same as 1.16.5 2!
+- 1.16.6 | The same as 1.16.5 3!

   TBA